-The Community Hub (formerly known as the Asian Centre) is located within one of the development sites in the HDV Business Plan for Wood Green and is disproportionately used by women.
-Women are more likely to use council services and the Customer Service Centre, as well as the Wood Green library.
-Any changes to these elements will need to undertake a full EqIA.
+One site allocation in the Wood Green AAP boundary includes the Community Hub (formerly known as the Asian Centre) which is disproportionately used by women.
+Women are also more likely to use council services and the Customer Service Centre, as well as the Wood Green library.
+Any development of these council owned sites will need to undertake a full EqIA.